JashanSingh126/MDSINE2_Paper/gibson_dataset/erisone/README.md

 Each bash script runs a Python script located in `scripts` that generates a LSF file with the desired parameters.

 ### Preprocessing
 Preprocessing and learning the negative binomial dispersion parameters do not take that much compute power, so we do not need to dispatch these jobs.
-Instead, create an interactive session and run the script `MDSINE2_paper/gibson_dataset/preprocessing_and_learn_negbin.sh`.
+Instead, see steps in `MDSINE2_Paper/gibson_dataset` for preprocessing (everything before learning the MDSINE2 model).

 ### Forward simulation and cross-validation
 To run cross validation and forward simulation, run